natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-06-unintentional-easter-quotation-of-the-day.md

 description: Reflecting on the nature of storytelling, Orson Welles muses, "If you want a happy ending, that depends, of course, on where you stop your story."
 emoji: 🎭
 tags:
+  - ✍️ Literature
+  - 🎭 Irony
+  - 💡 Ideas
-  - 📖 Stories
+  - 💡 Innovation
-  - 🏁 Endings
+  - 🌀 Complexity
 haiku: |
   Where the tale concludes,
   Paths diverge in the sunset,